 Lakey Peak Restaurants

-- Fatmah’s: Fatmahs is slightly more expensive than the two warungs below but their super burritos and smoothie bowls are out of this world!
+- Fatmah’s: Fatmahs is slightly more expensive than the warungs below but their super burritos and smoothie bowls are out of this world!

 - Lela’s Warung: I still crave these meals from Lela’s!
 Their portions are huge, and they are so delicious – and cheap.
 Especially the chicken satay.

-- Mamat Warung: Another one of my favorite restaurants in Lakey Peak.
+- Mamat Warung: Mamat’s is another one of my favorite restaurants in Lakey Peak.
 Mamat’s have a great local menu and their food is well-priced.
 Give their curries a try.

 - Puma’s: Puma’s has the best view of Lakey Peak and Lakey Pipe.
 The food here is good (not amazing, not bad) and it’s super cheap.

 - Shipwreck: This is a great spot overlooking Lakey Beach.
 Their food is good, but the portion size could be a bit bigger.
-However, their ice-cold beers make up for it!
+But their ice-cold beers make up for it!

 Lakey Peak Accommodation

 The first is near Nungas and Ali’s Bar which is on the west side of Lakey Peak.
 The second is near Fatmah’s which is on the east side.

-I recommend that you book your accommodation on the east near Fatmah’s Restaurant.
-There’s far more happening that side and the crowds that hang around there are awesome.
+I recommend that you book your accommodation in Lakey Peak on the east, close to Fatmah’s Restaurant.
+There’s far more happening that side and the crowds that hang around here are awesome.

 I knew that Gary would be surfing all day so I wanted to stay somewhere near the beach, comfortable and clean, and with good Wi-Fi so that I could do some work.

 Colin and Rama are two of the kindest people I’ve ever met.
 Their place accommodates over 8 people in 4 private rooms with hot water and Wi-Fi.
-Rama’s food is also delicious, so be sure to order her mie gorgeng and pizza!
-To book, send Colin a Watsapp message on +62 813 3720 8564.
+Rama’s food is also delicious, so be sure to order the mie gorgeng and pizza!

 If you’re looking for a more luxurious stay and traveling on a bigger budget, The Tree House Sumbawa is just for you!
 It’s slightly further from the village, but the villa comes with a beautiful pool and 5* service at an affordable price.